 That had been a stupid mistake.
-I didn't know no other Chase, but I knew I needed to be more careful.
-Even playful flirting could be dangerous round here.
-Least if you were the "funny" sort, Chase might not have been from the town, but I recognized the faint drawl in his voice.
-It was just as likely he'd laugh at my flirtin' as he'd get pissed off and try to fight me.
+I didn't know another Chase, but I knew I needed to be more careful.
+Even playful flirting could be dangerous around here.
+Least if you were the “funny” sort, Chase might not have been from the town, but I recognized the faint drawl in his voice.
+It was just as likely he'd laugh at my flirting as he'd get pissed off and try to fight me.

 Instead, he just laughed and shook his head.
 “I could be a douche too,” he pointed out.

 “Could be,” I agreed.
 “But I don't think so.”

 “I'm honored,” he chuckled.
 “And hope that you won't be mistaken.”

 I didn't think so.
 Chase seemed similar to me.
 Like someone I could relate to.
 The kind of guy to take things as they come.
 I liked that.

 I wanted to ask him his story.
 What he was doing out in bumfuck nowhere.
 People didn't pass through often, so there had to be something he was hiding from, running from.
 It was none of my business though, and I wasn't the kind to pry.

 I finished off my beer, and Chase downed the rest of his.
 Rising to my feet, I lifted my arms over my head and groaned.
 My body felt stiff, and I was tired.
 I still needed to wash the sweat of the day off from me, and it would probably be best to let sleep shut my mouth, so I didn't say anything too revealing.
 “Lemme show you where you're gonna be sleeping,” I told him.

 “You don't have to put me up in a room, I can sleep on the porch,” he said, getting to his feet.